Overview Building with Nature program

 Learning by doing

-Via case studies and pilot projects Building with Nature connects with current problems in the Netherlands and Singapore.
-Within each case, the research teams develop new knowledge about how to use the interaction between biotic and abiotic processes and how to get this realized within existing administrative and legal frameworks.
+Via case studies and pilot projects Building with Nature connects with current problems in the Netherlands and abroad.
+Within each case, the research teams develop new knowledge about how to use the interaction between biotic and abiotic processes and how to get Building with Nature designs realized within existing administrative and legal frameworks.

 In parallel with the cases and pilot projects, Building with Nature carries out scientific research.
 A number of relevant knowledge gaps are being addressed by NWO/STW granted projects.
 Each of these projects is coupled with at least one of the ongoing (pilot) projects to promote spin off to practice.